The Latency: History

 In April 2010, the group embarked on the SASS tour, in promotion of the School Alliance of Student Songwriters program.
 The band later supported Faber Drive on the Can't Keep a Secret tour along with These Kids Wear Crowns, Jesse Labelle and The New Cities.
-During the tour, the group began working on writing songs with Faber Drive after Dave Faber asked them.
+During the tour, the group began working on writing songs with Faber Drive after Dave Faber offered to write songs with them.
 The band also confirmed in May 2010, that they were working on their second studio album and had already finished four tracks.
 By June 2010, the group had written eleven songs.
 In November 2010, the band made a guest appearance on the American comedy-drama television show, Hellcats.
 The album's lead single, "Music to Me" was released on June 23, 2011.
 The group performed at the Maple Ridge Music Fest in July 2011.
 On December 4, 2011, the group announced that they would be parting ways, ultimately cancelling the release of their second album.
 The band released the three remaining tracks intended for their second album, "Break The Ice", "Hero" and "Still Believe In You" on MySpace before splitting up.

-To date, Lehti releases music as a solo artist independently.
-He has released two EPs, Heartbreak Getaway and Bridges.
-Stead formed the band, The Millennials.
-He also releases music independently and has worked as a session and touring guitarist for many artists including, Fefe Dobson, Carly Rae Jepsen, Luke Combs and Meghan Patrick.
-He released his debut album, Useless on April 14, 2020.
-Weibe currently works as a brand partnerships manager.
-He also drums on occasions for Canadian artist, Jessia.
+After the band disbanded, Lehti became involved in the dance music scene and Stead became involved in the country music scene.

 Musical style

-Their music has been described as pop rock, pop punk and emo pop.
+Their music has been described as pop rock, and pop punk.
 They have been compared to pop rock contemporaries Hedley, Marianas Trench and Faber Drive.
 The group cites influences from Rush, Celine Dion and Nickelback.
 Lehti and Stead who both come from broken homes, used that experience to write songs that listeners can relate to.
 Lehti stated that their songs were written from experiences he has been through or seen other people go through, which "creates honesty" in their music.
 The band blends vocal hooks, metal riffs and strong beats to help connect them with the audience.
 While working on their cancelled second studio album before the band broke up, they took a different approach with their sound opting for a more organic sound, featuring more instrumentation, piano, strings and horns.